Genesys Knowledge Management User's Guide

 - Response Times

-The use of Genesys Content Analyzer, an optional enhancement to Knowledge Management, is described in Genesys Knowledge Management: Content Analyzer and subsequent pages.
+The use of Genesys Content Analyzer, an optional enhancement to Knowledge Management, is described in Genesys Knowledge Management: Content Analyzer.

 Knowledge Management functionalities fall into the following four groups:

 Categories/standard responses/field codes.
 A system of categories, organized in a tree structure, provides the means of organizing standard responses, which are prewritten responses to interactions.
 Field codes provide a way to particularize the standard response to individual interactions.
 Category trees are also integral to the classification functionality of Genesys Content Analyzer (see the third item in this list).
 You use Knowledge Manager to create category trees, and to create and edit the standard responses and the field codes that they can contain.

 Screening rules.
 Screening rules perform pattern matching on incoming interactions.
 The results of the pattern matching are then available for use in subsequent steps in routing and in interaction workflows.
 You use Knowledge Manager to create and edit the screening rules.